Ezekiel257/polars_project/README.md

 With the lazy API Polars doesn't run each query line-by-line but instead processes the full query end-to-end.
 To get the most out of Polars it is important that you use the lazy API

-## Some benefits of Polars Lazy API (LazyDataFrame)
+## Some benefits of Polars Lazy API
 - The lazy API allows Polars to apply automatic query [optimization](https://docs.pola.rs/user-guide/lazy/optimizations/) with the query optimizer.
 - The lazy API allows you to work with larger than memory datasets using streaming.
 - The lazy API can catch shema errors before processing the data

-Note: The collect() method starts the execution and collects the result into a dataframe.
-Essentially, this method instructs Polars to eagerly execute the query ("collect" the results of the query).

 ## Using the LazyAPI
 We can use the Lazy API starting from either a file or and existing DataFrame